nblockchain/geewallet/CONTRIBUTING.md

 * To not confuse lists of one element with indexers, we prefer to use the form `oneItem::List.Empty` instead of the less verbose `[oneItem]`.
 * We prefer the generic notation `Foo<Bar>` rather than `Bar Foo`.
-* We prefer to not use shadowing practice, even if the F# compiler allows it (not to confuse shadowing with mutation, which is discouraged too anyway).
+* We prefer to not use the shadowing practice, even if the F# compiler allows it (not to confuse shadowing with mutation, which is also discouraged anyway).
-* We prefer to write parenthesis only when strictly necessary (e.g. in F# they are not required for `if` clauses, unlike C#) or for readability purposes (e.g. when it's not clear what operator would be applied first by the order preference rules of the language).
+* We prefer to write parenthesis only when strictly necessary (e.g. in F# they are not required for `if` clauses, unlike C#) or for readability purposes (e.g. when it's not clear what operator would be applied first, as not everyone knows the rules of the language for default operator precedence by heart).
 * Whenever possible, we prefer to use currified arguments (instead of tuples), should we need to use F# partial application.
 * We avoid to write the keyword `new` for instances of non-IDisposable types.